top of page

 What Henna Does

-Henna binds to the keratin in your hair and creates a strong base.
+Henna binds to the keratin in your hair, creating a strong base.
 This is especially important for grey hair, which tends to resist colour.

 How I Mix My Henna